witfyl-ravped/urbit-react-cookbook/README.md

 Now select your newly added channel from the "Select a Channel" dropdown under the "Remove Channel" header.

 Confirm the pop and then verify the channel has been removed from both the drop down menus and your Landscape tab.

+[Click here](https://github.com/witfyl-ravped/urbit-react-cookbook/blob/main/removingchannels.md) for a detailed walkthrough of the Inviting Members functions and UI

 ## Removing Groups